CS 457/557 -- Winter Quarter 2025

 Requirements:

-1. Using a GLIB file (for glman) or using the GLSL API, be able to vary the following parameters:
+1. Using a GLIB file (for glman) or using the GLSL API, use the following uniform variables:

 uAdEllipse diameter in sNo